wheelsbot7/laughing-carnival/content/blog/mastodon-selfhost/index.md

 dashboard is the best way to diagnose what might be wrong with your server.
 Check it often, at least until you're confident things are up and running the way you want it.

+I'm still early in my self-hosting journey, so I'll probably update this post in the future with whatever errors I run into in the future alongside their solutions.
+Until then...

+Signing off: Wheelsbot

+~~Arch CAN do that, but that doesn't mean it SHOULD.~~

 [^3]:
     I recommend reading